CoPU-0802/CoPU/README.md

 # CoPU
-Java API for interacting with the CoPU ISA
+Java classes for interacting with the CoPU ISA